 I am thinking out loud and trying to get clarity for myself.
-How do I get the determination to continue creating a life that resembles my dreams in the face of failure and obstacle within as well as outside of me?
+How do I get the determination to continue creating a life that resembles my dreams in the face of failure and obstacles within as well as outside of me?
 When it comes to life and death, you have to focus on your third eye and pull Kali’s ferocity out of you.
-Even if it means you are no longer pretty, and end up with red shot eyes and blue tinged skin It’s not that I don’t work hard or that I don’t challenge myself but it’s really not limitless.
-In pursuing your dreams, you really have to pull all the stops out.
+Even if it means you are no longer pretty, and end up with red. blood shot eyes and blue tinged skin It’s not that I don’t work hard or that I don’t challenge myself but in pursuing your dreams, you really have to pull all the stops out.
 And when the obstacles appear, you have to suck it up, chew it and spit it out.
 So I ask myself do I have that ferocity.
 Do I?
 How do I pull that out of me?
 I always hold back don’t I?
 Sometimes I think I am more of an observer then anything else.
 But I can do it.
 Because not fulfilling your potential or realizing your dreams is a form of death.
 Stay focused and pull it out of myself.
 Kali ma.
 Kali ma.
 Kali ma.